Music

 Our Curriculum Intent for Music

 Music Education at Fleet Infant School is planned to inspire a love of music and develop children’s understanding of the musical elements, through an active involvement in performing, composing and appraising.
-Music is used to unite the school.
-Children come together weekly to sing, and music plays an important role in increasing children’s emotional well-being and confidence.
+Music is used to unite the school as children come together weekly to sing as music plays an important role in increasing children’s emotional well-being and confidence.

 In KS1, the children enjoy singing songs and speaking chants and rhymes.
 They have the opportunity to play both tuned and percussion instruments which they use to create, select and combine sounds.
 They also listen and move to a wide range of music.